ifmeorg/ifme/README.md

 the community, it will be "merged" in the ledger of our Open Collective by the core contributors and the person who filed the expense will be reimbursed.

-We also have a [Patreon](https://www.patreon.com/ifme) page where you can give monthly donations.

 ### Backers

 Thank you to our Patreon backers [Rob Drimmie](https://www.patreon.com/user?u=3251857),